 Shareholder Meeting Date Data Download Date

-March 1 to May 31 December 1
+March 1 through end of May December 1

-June 1 to August 31 March 1
+June 1 through end of August March 1

-September 1 to November 30 June 1
+September 1 through end of November June 1

-December 1 to February 28 September 1
+December 1 through end of February September 1

 5. If there is no stock price data available as of the company's applicable QDD, how does ISS determine the company's stock price for evaluating its equity plan proposal?